 The same immune response that attacks the lining of the joints can also impact the skin.
 Rashes are common in those with untreated RA.

 This also includes blisters and lumps of inflammatory tissue under the skin called nodules, which occur in

 People with uncontrolled RA may have inflammation that spreads to the blood vessels, causing them to narrow.
 This can lead to blockages and clots in the arteries and smaller blood vessels.

 Lung problems that result from untreated RA include:

 - Scar tissue: This develops over time due to long-term inflammation.
-This tissue can trigger breathing difficulties, chronic cough, and
+This tissue can trigger breathing difficulties, chronic cough, and fatigue.

-appear under the skin.
-Occasionally, these nodules rupture, which could cause a
+- Rheumatoid nodules: These appear in the lungs and are similar to those that appear under the skin.
+Occasionally, these nodules rupture, which could cause a lung to collapse.

-surrounds the lungs.
+- Pleuritis: This is inflammation of the tissue that surrounds the lungs.
 Fluid can also build up between the layers of the pleura, leading to breathing difficulties and pain.